 Intestinal malrotation with a twisted loop of intestine (volvulus) is an emergency that requires surgery.

-Infants with intestinal malrotation often have other birth defects.
-Although malrotation occurs in infants, it can also occur during early childhood or in adulthood.
+Infants born with intestinal malrotation often have other birth defects.
+Why the intestines do not move into the correct location in the abdomen is not known.
+Although malrotation is usually found in infancy or early childhood, it can also be found during adulthood.
 In some people, malrotation is found incidentally as part of an evaluation for another problem.

 (See also Overview of Digestive Tract Birth Defects.)